 - Stay away from products that contain BPA

-BPA (Bisphenol A) is an industrial chemical used to make a clear plastic know as polycarbonate.
+BPA (Bisphenol A) is an industrial chemical used to make clear plastic know as polycarbonate.
 If you look at the recycling code found at the bottom of most plastic products, items made from polycarbonate will have the number 7 in the triangle.
 BPA is an ‘endocrine disruptor’ that mimics the body’s hormones.
 It interferes with normal brain development and can lead to complications with the reproductive system.
 Studies have shown that young children and infants have the highest exposure to BPA, and are most susceptible to its side effects.

 - Be wary of phthalates

-Phthalates is a substance added to plastics to increase its flexibility, transparency, and durability.
+Phthalates is a substance added to plastics to increase their flexibility, transparency, and durability.
 Phthalates are most often used to soften PVC products, but can also be found in many daily items such as shampoos, liquid soaps, detergents, children’s toys, just to name a few.
 As with BPA, phthalates are also ‘endocrine disruptors’ and have been known to cause reproductive and neurological damage.
 If you look at the recycling code of a product, those with the numbers 3 and 7 are more likely to contain phthalates.
-When reading the labels your daily items, stay away from those that have DBP/DEP/DEHP/BzBp/DMP.
+When reading the labels on your daily items, stay away from those that have DBP/DEP/DEHP/BzBp/DMP.

 - Try to minimize the use of plastic products (or at least look out for the safe plastics)

 When buying products that will come into contact with your child’s food or drink, try to opt for glassware or stainless steel products.
 These two materials are very stable and will not leach chemicals into your child’s food or drink.
 If a glass or stainless steel option is not available, then choose plastics with the recycling code 1, 2 or 5.
-These are considered ‘safe’ plastic as they less likely to contain BPA and phthalates.
+These are considered ‘safe’ plastic as they are less likely to contain BPA and phthalates.